Technology-for-the-Poorest-Billion/2024-IMMI/proposal/proposal.md

 ## Problem Statement

-*Develop a tool that raises girls' awareness of their bodies, periods, and fertility with the concern to ensure data privacy and allow users to make the tool customisable.*
+*Develop a tool that raises girls' awareness of their bodies, periods, and fertility with the concern to ensure data privacy and allow users to customise the tool.*

 # Presentation of the proposal